Enhancely API (1.4.2)

 These endpoints enable automatic creation of rich structured data that helps search engines, AI platforms, and AI search tools better understand and represent your content.

-List all JSON-LD records for your domain
+List JSON-LD records for all domains in your project

 Authorizations: